angarsky/diveintopython/learn/file_handling/zip.md

-Zipfile is a built-in module in Python that allows you to work with zip archives.
-It provides functionalities to create, extract, and manipulate zip files.
-Zip files are widely used for compressing and archiving multiple files into a single compressed file.
+Zip files are a popular way to compress and bundle multiple files into a single archive.
+They are commonly used for tasks such as file compression, data backup, and file distribution.

 ## How to zip file in python